“How do I do MBE questions faster?”

-If you had to choose between that sort of anxious uncertainty vs. routine boredom, which would you pick?
+If you had to choose between anxious uncertainty about retaining the material vs. routine boredom, which would you pick?

 Becoming bored is a good thing

 This is the weakness of the bar exam: There’s only a finite number of ways they can test you.
 You can learn the patterns ahead of time by seeing and solving a range of problems.
 Each subject and each type of call wants you to recognize issues in a particular fashion.